linux-on-ibm-z/che-machine-exec/CONTRIBUTING.md

 During development don't forget to format code.
 To format che-machine-exec code use task with name `format`.

-#### Update golang dependencies

-To manage che-machine-exec golang dependencies we are using [dep tool](https://golang.github.io/dep).
-List dependencies stored in the [Gopkg.toml](Gopkg.toml).
-To change dependencies you need modify this file.
-Use task with name `update dependencies` to flash Gopkg.toml changes: this task call dep tool to synchronize `vendor` folder and [Gopkg.lock](Gopkg.lock) with updated list dependencies.

-> Notice: `Gopkg.lock and vendor folder` changes should be contributed too.

 #### Start che-machine-exec server